chrislongo/HttpShell/README.md

 Converts the JSON definition above to: `name=Chris&occupation=Developer` for form posting.

+###Syntax highlighting

+Syntax highlighting of response data for many formats (JSON, XML, HTML, Javascript, etc).

 ###Auto-format responses

-The "--format" command-line parameter will tell httpsh to automatically format any JSON or XML response returned by a server.
+The ```--format``` command-line parameter will tell httpsh to automatically format any JSON or XML response returned by a server.

 ```